sinugarc/TFM/papers/Fortunatoetal2022.md

 * Creation of QMutPy, as an extension of MutPy
 * Case study on 24 real quantum programs from IBM's qiskit library
 * QP are much harder to develop, so it's easier to make mistakes in the counterintuitive quantum programming world
-* QP measssaurement are probabilistic and impossible to exmine without disrupting execution
+* QP measurement are probabilistic and impossible to examine without disrupting execution
 * Bugs represent realistic mistakes that programmers often make.
 * Mutants included:
   * QGR, Quantum gate replacement
   * QGD, Quantum gate deletion
   * QGI, Quantum gate insertion
   * QMI, Quantum measurement insertion
-  * QMD, Quantum measurement delition
+  * QMD, Quantum measurement deletion

-* Needs for a QP toolset, chosen MutPy as it fulfills all of them
+* Needs for a QP toolset, chosen MutPy as it fulfils all of them
   * Supports python programs and testing frameworks
   * Supports mutation operators
-  * supports creation of reports
+  * Supports creation of reports

 * MutPy workflow:
   * Load source code and test suite
   * Executes the original source code
-  * applies mutation operators and generates all mutant versions of P
+  * Applies mutation operators and generates all mutant versions of P
-  * executes the test suite on each mutant and provides a summary of results
+  * Executes the test suite on each mutant and provides a summary of results

   * MutPy uses python AST